Mark Clarke (politician)

-Mark Clarke (born June 1977) is a British former Conservative Party parliamentary candidate who was director of the now-defunct Young Britons' Foundation, as well as a chairman of (also now-defunct) Conservative Future, and ex-director of the Road Trip electioneering organisation (disbanded in 2015) that bussed Conservative party activists to marginal seats during the 2015 general election campaign.
+Mark Clarke (born 15 June 1977) is a British former Conservative Party parliamentary candidate who was director of the now-defunct Young Britons' Foundation, as well as a chairman of (also now-defunct) Conservative Future, and ex-director of the Road Trip electioneering organisation (disbanded in 2015) that bussed Conservative party activists to marginal seats during the 2015 general election campaign.
 Clarke was suspended from the party on 24 September 2015, following the suicide of Conservative activist Elliott Johnson who had claimed that Clarke had bullied him.

 A series of accusations subsequently appeared in national newspapers about Clarke's alleged misconduct.
 In November 2015 he was expelled and banned for life from representing or joining the Conservative Party.
 His alleged misconduct within the Conservative Party also led to national newspaper coverage about the extent to which senior figures in the party knew about complaints regarding his actions that subsequently led to the resignation of Grant Shapps as a government minister.

 Early life and education

-Clarke was born in June 1977, to Madeline Clarke and Denis Ogden.
+Clarke was born in June 1977, the son of Madeline Clarke and Denis Ogden.
 He is a great nephew of Dominica's first female prime minister, Dame Mary Eugenia Charles, and a grandson of Bertie Clarke, a Barbados-born member of the West Indies Cricket Team.
 Bertie Clarke came to Britain in 1939 to play cricket against England, but could not return home because of the outbreak of World War II; he then trained as a general practitioner, and had a daughter, Madeline, who would become Mark's mother.
 Mark's parents, Denis and Madeline, split up when Mark was young.
 He has described his father as being absent.
 His upbringing included time on the Ivybridge estate in Isleworth, Hounslow, West London.

 Clarke was schooled at London's Dulwich College after achieving a government assisted places position.
 Afterwards, he studied Ancient and Modern History at Durham University, graduating in 1999.

 Career

 History Storytime Podcast

-Facing issues with conventional employment as a result of public image and perception, Clarke, who himself studied ancient and modern history at Durham, now runs a children's history podcast behind the veil of his two daughters, Sophie (8) and Ellie (6) (with Clarke credited as "Daddy").
+Facing issues with conventional employment as a result of public image and perception, Clarke, who himself studied ancient and modern history at Durham, started a children's history podcast behind the veil of his two daughters, Sophie and Ellie (with Clarke credited as "Daddy").
 Mark Clarke is listed as the only director for the business.
-History Storytime was launched in 2018, following the sexual harassment case made against him at previous employer Unilever earlier in the year.
+History Storytime was launched in 2018, following the sexual harassment case made against him at previous employer Unilever earlier in the year, but the limited company was dissolved on 5 April 2022.